zolrath/wemux/README.md

 #### wemux reset
   Resets the wemux hostname to the default: host

+### Active Hostname List
+  To list the hostname of all currently running wemux servers run `wemux list`
+#### wemux list
+  List all currently active wemux hosts.

+    wemux host
+    Currently active wemux hosts:

+    1. ProjectX
+    2. dont-get-lost
+    3. host

+  Listing hostnames can be disabled by setting `allow_host_list="false"` in `/etc/wemux.conf`

 ## Configuration
-  There are a number of options that be configured in `/etc/wemux.conf`.
+  There are a number of additional options that be configured in `/etc/wemux.conf`.
 In most cases the only option that must be changed is the `host_list` array.

 ### Host Mode
   To have an account act as host, ensure that you have added their username to the